 About Sharondale Farm

-• Our Farm is Certified Organic and we use no GMOs, harmful herbicides, pesticides, or man-made fertilizers in our farming practices.
+- Our Farm uses no GMOs, harmful herbicides, pesticides, or man-made fertilizers in our farming practices.

 Farm History